-All Charter School staff will participate in Social Security and will have the option to join a 401(k) plan.
-The Charter School will not participate in the State Teachers' Retirement System or the Public Employees' Retirement System.
-KIPP SoCal Public Schools' Director of Human Capital will be responsible for ensuring that appropriate and timely arrangements for coverage under Social Security and a 401(k) plan have been made.
+All Charter School staff participate in Social Security and have the option to join a 401(k) plan.
+The Charter School does not participate in the State Teachers' Retirement System or the Public Employees' Retirement System.
+KIPP SoCal Public Schools' Director of Human Capital is responsible for ensuring that appropriate and timely arrangements for coverage under Social Security and a 401(k) plan have been made.